isc-projects/stork/doc/usage.rst

 .. note::

-   As of the Stork 0.7.0 release, the list of host reservations must be manually refreshed by reloading the browser page to observe the most recent updates fetched from the Kea servers.
+   The list of host reservations must be manually refreshed by reloading the browser page to observe the most recent updates fetched from the Kea servers.

 Kea High Availability Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~